Information evolution in the interior of an axially symmetric BTZ black hole: Metric of rotating BTZ black hole and Interior volume

-The position of the maximal hyper-surface is numerically found at 0.45 as shown in Fig. (\ref{image-2}) below
+The position of the maximal hyper-surface is found at $0.45m$ as shown in Fig. (\ref{image-2}).

-So in case of very large $v$, the largest spherically symmetric spacelike hyper-surface is formed by a long stretched nearly constant radius at $r=r_v$ with $(0, r_s)$ as its end points.
-Using Eq. (\ref{maxhyp}), one can get the maximal interior volume form Eq. (\ref{Gvoleq}).
-Which shows that the interior volume of BTZ black hole is proportional to advance time.
-This means that BTZ black hole has a large scope of storing information in its interior.
-As the quantum mode entropy of black hole is directly proportional to interior volume.
-So, the quantum mode entropy of BTZ black hole will also be proportional to advance time.
-This character of BTZ black hole could affect the statistical quantities inside it.
-This case will be discussed in next section.
+At large advance time, the largest spherically symmetric space-like hyper-surface bounds the volume given in Eq. (\ref{BTZvoleq}).
+It also shows that the maximal interior volume of the BTZ black hole is proportional to Eddington time i.e. BTZ black hole has a large scope of storing information in its interior.
+In Fig. (\ref{image-2}), the curve shows the maximum value of polynomial $\sqrt{-r_v ^2f(r_v)}$ for rotating BTZ black hole is at $\frac{r}{m}=0.45$ and all other points on the curve, $\sqrt{-r_v ^2f(r_v)}$ has less value of $\frac{r}{m}$ as compared to $0.45$.
+So, we considered the hyper-surface $\frac{r}{m}=0.45$ for the investigation of maximal interior volume.